Death of Jay Slater: Investigation and search

 After the report of Slater's disappearance, an extensive search headed by the Guardia Civil commenced, involving drones, sniffer dogs and helicopters.
 The Asociación SOS Desaparecidos classed Slater as "highly vulnerable".

 On 19 June, the search was temporarily moved to the Los Cristianos area due to a potential lead, but this was disregarded and the search returned north to his last known location at the Teno Nature Reserve.
 Local Guardia Civil and rescuers also searched a 2000 ft ravine in the Teno Nature Reserve.

 The search for Slater was initially focused on two British men he had made friends with in Tenerife three days before his disappearance.
 Slater left Playa de las Américas in a car with the men, who drove him 22 mi north to an Airbnb in Masca.
 However, police later confirmed that they were "not relevant" to the search after being questioned briefly by Spanish police and flew back to the UK.
-On 24 June, a blurry closed-circuit television image taken in Santiago del Teide was shared by Slater's family, who they believed was him around ten hours after he was reported missing.
+On 24 June, a blurry CCTV image taken in Santiago del Teide was shared by Slater's family, who they believed was him around ten hours after he was reported missing.

 The next day, police officers looking for Slater stumbled across a Scottish hiker in a ravine.
 The 51-year-old was reported missing on 21 June after failing to return from a hike near where Slater was last seen.
 Officers stated that he would not have managed to get out of the ravine "by his own means" due to the "difficulty and lack of communication" in the area, but the hiker stated that he was experienced and did not need rescuing.